Skip to content

 Diagnostic Assistance

-These systems often match or exceed human specialist accuracy for specific, well-defined tasks—while processing images in seconds rather than minutes.
+These systems often match or exceed human specialist accuracy for specific, well-defined tasks—while processing images in seconds rather than minutes, enabling screening at scales previously impossible.

 Drug Discovery and Development